rki-mf1/omnifluss/README.md

 **rki-mf1/omnifluss** is a bioinformatics pipeline for the reconstruction of virus genomes.

+Omnifluss takes raw sequencing data and performs operations such as quality filtering, primer clipping, taxanomic classification, alignment, variant calling, consensus assembly, and optionally reference selection.
+The specific algorithms and software selected for these operations primarily depend on two parameters: virus type and sequencing technology.
+Beside these two parameters many settings and subroutines can be finetuned.
+After a successful run `omnifluss` returns a consensus sequence, intermediate files, and an HTML report that includes statistics of the individual operations.
 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the major pipeline sections and the types of output it produces.
 You're giving an overview to someone new